Underwriting is the process assessing risk of issuing insurance. Undewriters evaluate applications,

 More and more Americans are choosing to retire outside of the U.S. to stretch their retirement savings.
 There are options expats should consider want Medicare coverage at some point.

-If an expat chooses to return back to the U.S., he or she will be covered by Medicare Part A, which covers inpatient hospital care.
-Part A is “free” (citizens pay Social Security tax through their working life to receive this benefit during retirement), and anyone over 65+ who is eligible for Social Security can benefit from Part A.
+If an expat chooses to return back to the U.S., Medicare Part A does cover them.
+This covers inpatient hospital care.
+Part A is “free” (citizens pay Social Security tax through their working life to receive this benefit during retirement).
+Anyone over 65+ who is eligible for Social Security can benefit from Part A.

 However, Medicare Part B is not free; it comes with a monthly premium.
 Unless you continued to pay Part B premiums while you were abroad, you will not be covered by Part B upon your return.
 In addition, you will face an enrollment penalty in which premiums increase by 10% for each year you were not enrolled in Part B. The penalty is very costly and is in addition to your monthly premiums.
 That is why it may be prudent for expats to enroll and pay for Part B premiums while abroad if they anticipate returning to the U.S.